 HOW TO BECOME A CHEF

 Are you passionate about food, excited by new flavours, and meticulous about presentation?
-Do you dream of running your own kitchen, creating new dishes, or working with some of the best chefs in the UK?
+Do you dream of running your own kitchen or a new restaurant, creating new dishes, or working with some of the best chefs in the UK?
 Then read on.

 The UK’s restaurant sector is growing fast, and working as a chef is exciting, creative and very rewarding.
 It’s hard work, there’s no doubt about it, but the best chefs thrive on the buzz.

 Training is part of the fun, and there are lots of opportunities for carving your own career path.
 We spoke to some of the leading chefs in Brighton and beyond to create a step-by-step guide that gives you the inside track on becoming a chef.

 STEP 1 – ANSWER THE BIG QUESTION: SHOULD I BECOME A CHEF?